Business in Brazil

 Our client’s involvement in the import and export of energy material required further analysis of the import & export condition of the market.
 Our research revealed that growth of imports will outpace export, mainly due to the increasing demand for Brazil’s commodities.
 Brazil’s exports of goods and services are expected to increase from $286 billion USD in 2011 to $365 billion in 2015, an increase of 27%.
 Imports of goods and services have a higher increase of 63% from $324 billion USD in 2011 to $531 billion in 2015.

 Further research revealed that Brazil had 12.6 billion barrels of proven oil reserves in 2009, the second-largest amount in South America after Venezuela and around 1% of the global total.
 Brazil’s dominance in this field makes them a front-runner for investments in energy production and exploration within the BRIC countries.
-An analysis of the energy private sector revealed a number of companies which could become competitor of the client.
-A number of US based corporations hold a significant stake in a number of local companies.
+An analysis of the energy private sector revealed a number of companies which could become a competitor of the client.
+A number of US-based corporations hold a significant stake in a number of local companies.
 However, none of these corporations hold a monopoly on the green energy field.
+From this perspective doing business in Brazil looked promising given its growth prospects.

 The project resulted in a corporate strategy for market entry into Brazil as well as possible expansion to the rest of South America.
+The analysis also framed how the company needed to structure its operations to do business in Brazil.
 Our strategy included short, medium, and long-term planning; with a complete assessment of all risks associated with the venture and best risk mitigation plans.
 An incorporation strategy was also developed for optimal and profitable operations with a determined corporate structure and location of incorporation.
 The client was advised on all the necessary licensure and regulatory requirements as well as customs duty planning and implementation.
 Consequently, an import strategy was developed to transfer goods from the country of origin to the host country, as well as an export strategy to transfer goods from the host country to South American countries within a five year period.
-International Banking systems were established and HafeziCapital worked with client to minimize international taxes on repatriation of money and on foreign currency risks.
+International Banking systems were established and HafeziCapital worked with the client to minimize international taxes on repatriation of money and on foreign currency risks.

 After establishing a corporate organizational structure for the company, HafeziCapital developed a human capital strategy which outlined the platform for expatriating executive management from Europe to Brazil and hiring a local workforce, following local labor regulation and immigration requirements.

 Our client recommendation resulted from extensive analysis of the local market and economy as well as political and business conditions of the host country.
-A competitor analysis in Brazil and neighboring countries was also performed to determine the demand of green energy within that market.
+A competitor analysis in Brazil and neighboring countries were also performed to determine the demand for green energy within that market.
 Our corporate strategy also included conditions for exit strategy and expandability into other markets within South and North America.

 Our risk mitigation and management strategy identified areas where the client was undertaking above market risk and solutions for mitigating those risks.